wangweiqi20020221/C-Lab-1/README.md

 *   Observe C programming behaviors that will preview the topics covered in the later labs.

 Be sure to read the [ ![](../images/icon_txt.png) Linux tips](../linux/) page to set up your environment and pick a text editor before starting this lab.
-Instructions on what to do are in the Gradescope quiz along with comments in the starter code.
+Instructions on what to do are in the Cavas quiz along with comments in the starter code.